SAP-archive/docs/concepts/nlp_lexic/language.md

     </tbody>
 </table>

-Bots are **multilingual**, which means you can speak several languages with the same bot.
-To do that, add languages in each intent and create expressions in each of the tab.
-Recast.AI will **automatically** detect what the input language is so you can adapt your answers (only available for standard and advanced level languages).
+To enable users to speak different languages with your bot, add the desired languages for each intent on the **Train** tab and create expressions in those languages.
+(For advanced level languages, remember that Recast.AI suggests additional expressions for each expression you add, so you can add expressions quickly and easily to an intent.)

+Recast.AI automatically detects the input language.
+For advanced and standard level languages, this lets you adapt your answers.

-After the language has been detected the following rules applies:
+After the language has been detected, the following rules apply:
+* If you have expressions in that language, it is used for processing.
-* If you do not have any expressions in this language, we will use your default bot language for processing.
+* If you don't have any expressions in that language, your default bot language is used for processing.
-* Else, we will use it for processing.

 ## Tips
-* If you use a single language, pass your language as a request parameter to avoid the language detection step when you want to [analyse text](https://recast.ai/docs/api-reference/#request-text) or [use Bot Builder API](https://recast.ai/docs/api-reference/#dialog-endpoints)
+* If you use a single language, pass your language as a request parameter to avoid the language detection step when you want to [analyze text](https://recast.ai/docs/api-reference/#request-text) or [use the Bot Builder API](https://recast.ai/docs/api-reference/#dialog-endpoints).
-* When you start constructing your intent in a new language, using a translation service can make the operation faster
+* Consider using a translation service when you start constructing an intent in a new language.
+It'll make the operation faster.
-* Don’t forget to set up all intents with the new language
+* Don’t forget to set up all your intents in the new language.

-## How the language is detected?
+## Example of how the language is detected

 You have intents in French and English, but none in Spanish, and your bot's default language is French.
-* You receive an user utterance we detect as being Spanish:
+* You receive an user utterance that we detect as Spanish:
-We will use French as the processing language because your bot does not handle Spanish and return a JSON containing `fr` in the `processing_language` field, and `es` in the `language` field
+We use French as the processing language because your bot doesn't handle Spanish, and return a JSON containing `fr` in the `processing_language` field, and `es` in the `language` field.
 * You send us an user utterance telling us it's English:
-We will use English as the processing language and return a JSON containing `en` in the `processing_language` field, and `en` in the `language` field
+We use English as the processing language and return a JSON containing `en` in the `processing_language` field and `en` in the `language` field.
-* You receive an user utterance we detect as being French:
+* You receive an user utterance that we detect as French:
-We will use French as the processing language and return a JSON containing `fr` in the `processing_language` field, and `fr` in the `language` field
+We use French as the processing language and return a JSON containing `fr` in the `processing_language` field and `fr` in the `language` field.
 * You send us an user utterance telling us it's Spanish:
-We will use French as the processing language because your bot does not handle Spanish and return a JSON containing `fr` in the `processing_language` field, and `es` in the `language` field
+We use French as the processing language because your bot doesn't handle Spanish, and return a JSON containing `fr` in the `processing_language` field and `es` in the `language` field.

-## How the language is handle in a conversation?
+## How the language is handled in a conversation

-In Bot Builder the first sentence sent in a new conversation is analysed by the NLP API and we detect the language.
-We set the `conversation_language` to the `processing_language` that we detect.
+In the Bot Builder, the first sentence sent in a new conversation is analyzed by the natural language processing (NLP) API and the language is detected.
+We set the `conversation_language` to the `processing_language` detected.

-All the next messages will be processed with the `conversation_language`, so we'll not detect the language anymore.

-If you want to change the `conversation_language` you can use the [language action](https://recast.ai/docs/concepts/action#change-language).

-Why are we locking the conversation to the language detected in the first sentence? to avoid changing language when processing ambiguous international expressions like \`Ok\`,  \`Cool\` etc.
+All subsequent messages are processed with the `conversation_language` that was detected in the first sentence of the conversation.
+This is to avoid changing the language when processing ambiguous international expressions like *OK*, *Cool*, and so on.

+If you want to change the `conversation_language`, you can use a [Change language action](https://recast.ai/docs/concepts/action#change-language).